 Bromine is a chemical element in many everyday items, including baking ingredients, prescription drugs, and plastic.

-One study, for example, followed two laboratory assistants who developed cherry angiomas after exposure to bromine compounds.
+One older study, for example, followed two laboratory assistants who developed cherry angiomas after exposure to bromine compounds.
 However, this is a very limited sample and the study, which was not a controlled study, took place in 2001.

 Most often, treatment for cherry angiomas is strictly cosmetic, as they pose no serious threat.
-There are four common options for treating angiomas.

 Excision